Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 0 projects that could impact this area.
-Key initiatives include Stony Creek Wind Farm, Mt Rawdon Pumped Hydro Project, Building Future Hospitals Program, and Queensland Energy and Jobs Plan.
-Below is a list detailing those most relevant.
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that could potentially impact this area.
+Notable projects include Stony Creek Wind Farm, Paradise Dam Improvement Project (New Dam Wall), Mt Rawdon Pumped Hydro Project, and Queensland Energy Roadmap 2025.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.